cskiraly/libp2p-specs/pubsub/gossipsub/partial-messages.md

 2. Given two partial messages, merge them into a more complete partial message.
   2a.
 If merging results in a complete message, return the complete message.
 3. Encode and decode a partial message.
+4. Given a partial message, block the stack from sending a full IWANT on reception of an IHAVE.
-4. Given a partial message, encode a request for the rest of the message.
+5. Given a partial message, encode a request for the rest of the message.
-5. Given the request above and a complete message, return relevant parts of the message.
+6. Given the request above and a complete message, return relevant parts of the message.